-3. Why do you mix drums in the background of the uptempo songs?
+8. On your older recordings, why do you sometimes mix drums in the background of the uptempo songs?

 Barbershoppers really have a tendency to not sing good rhythm nor do they hold tempo very well.
 A light drum track in the background is a great "learning tool" in helping you keep notes rhythmically where they belong!

 9. On your older trax recordings, Is that a piano (in the background) also playing the part?

 Yes,... well, actually it's a "stacking" of various keyboard sounds (piano, electric pianos, and sampled strings sounds).